DSPECIALISTS/EA2Latex/README.md

  4. Use [PuTTY](https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe) to connect to the Build Server via SSH and accept the server key.
  5. Download the [default EA2Latex specification template](EA2Latex/Templates_tex/Default_Spec) and copy it onto the Build Server, e.g. into /home/ealatex/ealatex_bin
  6. Configure the EA2Latex Addin
-  * Fire up Enterprise Architect and open a project.
+  1. Fire up Enterprise Architect and open a project.
-  * Right-click on a package in the Project Browser and choose "Extensions/EA2Latex/Manage" from the context menu.
+  2. Right-click on a package in the Project Browser and choose "Extensions/EA2Latex/Manage" from the context menu.
-  * EA2Latex Addin will complain about a missing configuration file and will offer you to open the configuration folder.
+  3. EA2Latex Addin will complain about a missing configuration file and will offer you to open the configuration folder.
-  * Hit [Yes] to open the configuratino folder.
+  4. Hit [Yes] to open the configuratino folder.
-  * Rename the existing ea2latex_default.conf to ea2latex.conf.
+  5. Rename the existing ea2latex_default.conf to ea2latex.conf.
-  * Edit the ea2latex.conf file to reflect your Build Server setup.
+  6. Edit the ea2latex.conf file to reflect your Build Server setup.
  7. Start building a document from a package in the Project Browser using the context menu "Extensions/EA2Latex/Generate"
   * EA2Latex will ask you for your Build Server login credentials
-  * NOTE: It is important that you have accepted the server key beforehand and described above.
+  * NOTE: It is important that you have accepted the server key beforehand as described above.

 See the [user manual](Documentation/EA2Latex_Handbuch/EA2Latex_Handbuch.pdf) for further details.